Theresa May Is On A Mission To Become The "Blue Planet" Prime Minister, But Here's Why Some People Are Sceptical

 Back in 2006, the Tories’ new leader David Cameron famously posed with a husky in the Arctic in an effort to modernise the party brand.

 On Thursday – almost 12 years later – his successor Theresa May will make a speech vowing to eliminate all avoidable plastic waste within 25 years.
-"This truly is one of the great environmental scourges of our time,” she is expected to declare.
+"This truly is one of the great environmental scourges of our time,” she will say.

 The prime minister will urge supermarkets to introduce "plastic-free aisles", extend the 5p plastic bag charge to all retailers, and promise to look into raising taxes or charges on single-use plastics like takeaway boxes.

-Almost out of nowhere, the environment has become the hot topic at Conservative HQ.
+Almost out of nowhere, the environment has become a hot topic at Conservative HQ.
 Number 10 has been laying the ground for May's speech all week; on Sunday she told BBC1’s Andrew Marr: "Nobody who watched Blue Planet will doubt the need for us to do something.”

-After the new cabinet was appointed (or re-appointed, as it turned out) on Monday, its first meeting the next day was dominated by a briefing from environment secretary Michael Gove – clutching his new reusable coffee mug on the way in, of course – on the "throwaway culture which plastics encapsulate”.
+After the new cabinet was appointed (or reappointed, as it turned out) on Monday, its first meeting the next day was dominated by a briefing from environment secretary Michael Gove – while clutching his new reusable coffee mug, of course – on the "throwaway culture which plastics encapsulate”.

-It appears clear this is an issue that Conservative HQ hopes will grab the attention of voters outside the Tory bubble – particularly the younger voters who abandoned them at the last election – and prove the "Nasty party" does have a heart.
+This is an issue that Conservative HQ hopes will grab the attention of voters outside the Tory bubble – particularly the younger voters who abandoned them at the last election – and prove that the party does have a heart.

-This week alone, May has vowed to plant 50 million trees in a "Northern Forest" stretching between Liverpool and Hull, foreign secretary Boris Johnson has condemned the "appalling trade" of tigers in Laos, and a ban on plastic microbeads found in face scrubs and toothpastes has come into effect.
+This week alone, May has vowed to plant 50 million trees in a "Northern Forest" stretching between Liverpool and Hull, foreign secretary Boris Johnson has condemned the "appalling trade" of tigers in Laos, and a ban on the plastic microbeads found in some face scrubs and toothpastes has come into effect.

 "Given the election result last year and the poor performance of the Conservatives among younger voters, environment is a big political opportunity for them,” Sam Hall, senior research fellow at Bright Blue, a liberal conservative think tank, told BuzzFeed News.

-"I think it's an issue that appeals to centre ground voters, to people in urban areas, Remain voters as well – people who the Conservatives need to win over in future.
-It's not particularly unpopular with any demographic but it's particularly popular with the ones that the party needs to reach."
+"I think it's an issue that appeals to centre-ground voters, to people in urban areas, Remain voters as well – people who the Conservatives need to win over in future.
+It's not particularly unpopular with any demographic, but it's particularly popular with the ones that the party needs to reach."

-Polling for Bright Blue in September found that climate change was the top issue that 18-28 year-olds wanted senior politicians to discuss more often.
+Polling for Bright Blue in September found that climate change was the top issue that 18- to 28-year-olds wanted senior politicians to discuss more often.
 In fact, the most popular policies among under-40s were environmental, including generating more renewable energy and banning the sale of ivory products.

 Polls also suggest that Britons of all ages are keen on specific action to limit the use of plastics.
 A YouGov survey in November found that 63% of people supported a new charge on disposable coffee cups, against 24% who opposed it (and 13% who didn't know).
 A separate survey, carried out by the same pollster in 2014, found that 65% of people supported an imminent 5p charge on plastic bags.